hexparrot/catjot/README.md

 `jot -s` : search *all* notes against simple string match (note field only)

-`jot -l` : list *all* notes, in original creation order

 `jot -a "<note to take>"` : append a new note

-`jot -p` : pop/delete the most recent note written in this pwd

 `jot -d <timestamp>` : delete any notes matching (unix timestamp)